Build a receiver

 Shutdown(ctx context.Context) error

-Both methods actually act as event handlers used by the Collector to communicate with its components as part of their lifecycle.
+Both methods act as event handlers used by the Collector to communicate with its components as part of their lifecycle.

-The Start() represents a signal of the Collector telling the component to start its processing.
+The Start() method represents a signal of the Collector telling the component to start its processing.
 As part of the event, the Collector will pass the following information:

 • context.Context: Most of the time, a receiver will be processing a long-running operation, so the recommendation is to ignore this context and actually create a new one from context.Background().